kidunot89/chain-drive/README.md

     )
 ) );
 ```
-The resulting component can animated by state.
-This is done by provided anime.js parameters as a prop for the corresponding state.
+The resulting component can be animated by state.
+This is done by providing anime.js parameters as a prop named after the corresponding state.
 You can see an example of this in the following example.
-Consult **Anime.js**' [documentation](http://animejs.com/documentation/) for more info. `processTimeout` is a callback used to calculate the `timeout` prop used for a parenting `Chain` or `InnerChain` component.
+Consult **Anime.js**' [documentation](http://animejs.com/documentation/) for more info. `processTimeout` is a callback used to calculate the `timeout` prop used for a parenting **Chain** or **InnerChain** component.
 The default callback is pretty robust and isn't used during stand-alone use so you'll rarely ever have to set this.
 ```
     <Container
         id="section"